counterbeing/homepage/hugo_tech_blog/content/articles/why_choose_vim.md

 - Customization is almost requisite
 - Not everyone knows how to use VIM, this can be and impediment to working with someone else at your computer.

 I actually keep a couple of GUI editors around as I find that have uses for them.
 There are some tasks that mice are just really good at.
 TextWrangler works well with really large files.
 Sometimes I might just it to look at a gigantic CSV alongside the code that's being used to manipulate it.

 ## Better, Faster, Stronger

 Vim is brilliant in how extensible and malleable it is.
+You can change it by simply installing a new plugin.
+The setup can be entirely scripted.

+As an editor, Vi has really led the way on a great many conventions.
+Vim came after Vi and [offers a superset of features](https://askubuntu.com/a/418413).
+Having different modes of editing, and keyboard navigation, are some of the most fundamental parts.
+It wasn't just that it was early to introduce these features, but that they've been perfected over many years.

+Vim has always been light and nimble.
+It's fast to boot (unless you load it down with tons of plugins)

+If you want to give it a go, [you can try out my configuration found on github](https://github.com/counterbeing/Vim-Configuration).